HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 You've probably rebuilt the Docker image a couple of times now.
 If you look at the output of the `docker images` command, you'll see that the application dependencies are installed every time you rebuild the image.
 This is not ideal, because the dependencies don't change that often.
 It would be better to install the dependencies once and then reuse the image.

+Your image is probably very big (around 1.2GB), because you might not have used an Alpine version of Node.js.
+You can use the `docker image ls` command to see the size of your image.
+The size of the image is important because it's the size of the image that is pulled from the registry and stored on the host system.
+Check your image's size and write it down in your lab report.

+First, change the base image in your `Dockerfile` so that it uses an Alpine version of Node.js.
+This will reduce the size of the image.
+Rebuild the image with this Alpine version and check the new image's size and write it down in your lab report.

-We're going to change the Dockerfile so that the dependencies are installed in a separate layer.
+Next, we're going to change the Dockerfile so that the dependencies are installed in a separate layer.
 Copy the `package.json` and `yarn.lock` files to the container and then run the `yarn install` command.
 Thereafter, copy the application code to the container.

 A last optimization is to add a `.dockerignore` file to the folder.
 This file is similar to the `.gitignore` file and allows you to exclude files from the Docker context (when building an image).
 Add the `node_modules` folder and all Docker related files to the `.dockerignore` file.

-This image is not so difficult and cannot be optimized that much, but it's a best practice to think about the layers you're creating.
+This image is not so difficult and cannot be optimized that much, but it's a best practice to think about the base image you're using and the layers you're creating.
 Try to keep the image as small as possible.
 You can use the `docker history` command to see the layers of an image.
 Docker listed a complete list of best practices for writing Dockerfiles: <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>.

 ## 1.9 Testing the application